 “People get so stressed out about giving general operating support, there’s this myth that organizations won’t use our money wisely, but the way I think about it is that if I’m funding a small community organizing entity that is by and for the constituency, and the board and staff are of that same constituency, then what’s the worst-case scenario?,” she asks.
-“That mis-use of my funds looks like a low-income black woman giving her brother who just got out of the prison system money for his car payment?
+“That misuse of my funds looks like a low-income Black woman giving her brother who just got out of the prison system money for his car payment?
 I’m ok with that.
-If my funds are going by and for the communities I care about, and I’m making the right impact, then I don’t need to micromanage how they spend that money.”
+If my funds are going into the communities I care about, and I’m making the right impact, then I don’t need to micromanage how they spend that money.”

 “Philanthropy is commendable, but it must not cause the philanthropist to overlook the circumstances of economic injustice which make philanthropy necessary.”